|

 The search for the Higgs boson

 The quest for the Higgs boson, an elementary particle, transformed into a scientific epic that lasted several decades.
 It was a journey marked by technological challenges, the most memorable being the use of the Large Hadron Collider.
-This particle collider was built underground and requires years of preparation to conduct experiments.
+This particle collider was built underground and required years of preparation to conduct experiments.
 Its discovery in 2012 marked a turning point in the history of physics, underscoring the importance of international collaborations in science.

 The link between physics and climate